egberts/egberts.github.io-src/content/articles/ssh-overview.md

 # TCPKeepAlive specifies whether the system should
 #    send TCP keepalive messages to the other side.
-#    If they are sent, death of the connection or
+#    If sent, death of the connection or
 #    crash of one of the machines will be properly
 #    noticed.
-This option only uses TCP keepalives
+This option leverages TCP keepalives
 #    (as opposed to using ssh level keepalives), so
 #    takes a long time to notice when the connection
 #    dies.
 As such, you probably want the
 #    ServerAliveInterval option as well.
-However,
-#    this means that connections will die if the
+#    This means that connections will die if the
 #    route is down temporarily, and some people find
 #    it annoying.
 #
 #    The default is yes (to send TCP keepalive
 #    messages), and the client will notice if the
 #    network goes down or the remote host dies.
 This
-#    is important in scripts, and many users want
+#    is important in scripts, and users want
 #    it too.
 #
-#    To disable TCP keepalive messages, the value
+#    To disable TCP keepalive messages, set the value
-#    should be set to no.  See also ServerAliveInterval
+#    to no.  See also ServerAliveInterval
 #    for protocol-level keepalives.
 # TCPKeepAlive yes  # default
 TCPKeepAlive yes

 # BindAddress use the specified address on the local
 #    machine as the source address of the connection.
-#    Only useful on systems with more than one address.
+#    Useful on systems with more than one address.
 #    Source: options.bind_address/ssh_create_socket()/ssh_connect_direct()/ssh_connect()/main()